not-mehul/4C-Lite/README.md

 ## Overview

-The Command Connector Compatibility Calculator - Lite is a comprehensive web application designed to analyze camera inventory data against Verkada's Command Connector Hardware Compatibility List.
-This tool streamlines the process of determining which existing security cameras in your infrastructure are compatible with Verkada's Command Connector platform, enabling seamless integration planning and migration strategies.
+The Command Connector Compatibility Calculator - Lite is a web application designed to analyze camera inventory data against Verkada's Command Connector Hardware Compatibility List.
+This tool streamlines the process of determining which existing security cameras in your infrastructure are compatible with Verkada's Command Connector.

-**Target Users:**
-- Security system integrators
-- IT administrators managing camera infrastructure
-- Verkada partners and resellers
-- Organizations planning security system migrations

 **Key Benefits:**
 - Automated compatibility analysis of large camera inventories